JinkiJung/Tasc/docs/source/basicConcept.rst

 Evaluation
 ^^^^^^^^^^^^
-Evaluation is a component that quantify Terminus' performance by Measurement.
+Evaluation is a component that quantify Terminus' performance through measurements.